houmain/spright/README.md

 For information about the functionality of the template engine, please see the [inja reference](https://pantor.github.io/inja/) and the provided templates:

+#### Additional Functions

+Beside the functions [provided by inja](https://pantor.github.io/inja/) the following functions are available:

+- `ceil(number)`: Returns the lowest integer which is bigger or equal than the passed number.
+- `floor(number)`: Returns the biggest integer which is less or equal than the passed number.
+- `makeId(string)`: Returns the string with all special characters replaced by `_`.
+- `removeExtension(filename)`: Returns the filename without the extension.

 ### Templates

 The following templates are already available: